Wow-AI-dot-com/platform-blockchain/README.md

-# AiXBlock: Decentralized Compute Marketplace
+# AIxBlock: Decentralized Compute Marketplace

 This part implements a decentralized marketplace for computing resources, allowing users to register resources (e.g., GPUs, CPUs), track usage, and handle billing through smart contracts on the EVM-based blockchain.